Fantomas42/django-blog-zinnia/README.rst

 * get_gravatar(email, size=80, rating='g', default=None)

-Display the Gravatar image associated to an email, usefull for comments.
+Display the Gravatar image associated to an email, useful for comments.

 Development
 ===========